ARIES-Embedded/meta-aries/README.md

         socfpga_cyclone5_mcvevk.dtb            # DTB file for old MCVEVP socfpga_cyclone5_mcvevp_rev2_fb.dtb    # DTB file for MCVEVP rev2

+Known Issues:

+  * U-Boot: on the MCPEVP, the command `ums 0 mmc 0` requires `usb start` to be called in advance.
+Otherwise it does not work!

 Other useful resources:

   * [Yocto 'BSP Layer'](http://www.yoctoproject.org/docs/2.6/mega-manual/mega-manual.html#bsp-layers)